 The first step is to get your name and resume in front of the offices who are hiring.
-There are a number of online resources for this, such as Workopolis, Monster, Kijiji, etc. You can also check your local classified ads for open positions.
+TempStars has a great Job Board for finding offices that are looking to hire.
+It's free to apply for any job posting.
+There are also number of online resources for this, such as Workopolis, Monster, Kijiji, etc. You can also check your local classified ads for open positions.
 More and more dental offices are using the TempStars app to find their next hygienist.
-There are a few reasons they prefer this route:
+Because we offer exclusive access to our entire membership, we are quickly becoming the go-to way for offices to find great new staff.